CodingGuardsman/Car-select-game/README.md

 Stores visual assets, including car images and icons, utilized within the game interface.

 ## docs/:
-Includes documentation files providing insights into game mechanics, con
+Includes documentation files providing insights into game mechanics, controls, and troubleshooting tips.

+## README.md:
+Offers a comprehensive overview of the project, installation instructions, gameplay guide, and contribution guidelines.

+## LICENSE:
+Specifies the licensing terms governing the distribution and usage.

 This repo is to store and showcase all my projects that I've done in 2023